Guideline: Transition to retirement

 Planning for a transition to retirement

 - Retirement, superannuation and tax are complex areas.
-If you are planning for a transition to retirement ANU encourages you equip yourself with the knowledge required to ensure the right decision is made at the right time to maximize financial and general wellbeing.
+If you are planning for a transition to retirement, ANU encourages you equip yourself with the knowledge required to ensure the right decision is made at the right time to maximise financial and general wellbeing.
 ANU encourages you to talk to your manager, your superannuation fund and financial advisor to assist you in making an informed decision.

 - Having determined your preferred option to transition to retirement this should initially be discussed with your manager.
 They will then liaise with local HR to seek approval from the Director – Human Resources to implement the proposed approach and / or progress further discussions to come to a mutually agreeable solution.

-- Options which may be requested in a transition package by ANU employees and managers include:
+- Options which may be discussed between staff and managers for a transition to retirement include:

 - flexible work arrangements where duties are re-focussed to tailor work arrangements to changes in life commitments and sometimes work preferences (example an increased research focus);

-- a formalised arrangement - pre-retirement contracts where a retirement date is agreed in writing and the contract is of a fixed term duration (more detail is provided below);
+- a formalised arrangement such as a pre-retirement contracts where a retirement date is agreed in writing and the contract is of a fixed term duration (more detail is provided below);

 - increased focus on mentoring and coaching junior staff to pass on knowledge and expertise;